-Aggressive Tax Avoidance For Real Estate Investors, 19th edition
+Aggressive Tax Avoidance For Real Estate Investors, 20th edition book

 This book is for real estate investors, both experienced and novice, and their tax advisors: accountants, attorneys, and other real estate professionals.
 The taxes you pay are too high.
 I will show you how to make sure you aren't paying one more cent in taxes than the law requires.